Flying with toddlers is hard. They are fully mobile, totally opinionated, and incapable of all reason and logic at the most inopportune moments.

 Here are my best tips for lap toddler travel success - a.k.a. how to survive flying with a lap toddler.
 And while these tips focus on having a toddler in your lap, most of them work for flying with a toddler in his or her own seat as well!

-Tips for Lap Toddler Success
+Tips for Airplane Lap Toddler Success

 1. Pick the right flight and time.

 Is your toddler super-cranky during the pre-dinner witching hour?
-Don’t pick a 5 pm flight.
+Don't pick a 5 pm flight.
 Does your little one really need a full night of sleep to make it through the day?
 The 6 am flight is not for you.
 Would being stranded overnight after a missed connection be really, really rough with a toddler?
-Don’t book the last flight of the night that gets you to your destination.
+Don't book a connection onto the last flight of the night that gets you to your destination.

 In short, don't pick a flight that sets you up for failure before you ever leave.
 I happen to think that mid-morning flights are just about right for many toddlers.
 They give you enough time to wake up at a reasonable hour and get to the airport but they are still substantially before nap time meltdowns start.